-- 1. Each campaign finance report filed by an officeholder is required to include the full name and address of the payees, and the dates and purposes of political expenditures that in the aggregate exceed \$50 to a single payee in the reporting period.
-ELEC.
-CODE § 254.031(a)(3). - 2.
-A report of a political expenditure by credit card must identify the vendor who receives payment from the card company.
-Ethics Commission Rules § 20.59. - 3.
-The respondent had multiple entries, totaling approximately \$33,500, on her January 2005, July 2005, and January 2006 campaign finance reports that identified the credit card company as payee instead of the vendor who received payment from the credit card company.
-Therefore, there is credible evidence of a violation of section 254.031(a)(3) of the Election Code and section 20.59 of the Ethics Commission Rules. - 4.
-The report of a political expenditure for goods or services must describe the categories of goods or services received in exchange for the expenditure.
-Ethics Commission Rules § 20.61. - 5.
-In Ethics Advisory Opinion No. 450 (2003), the commission determined that a political expenditure made to reimburse a staff member may be reported in one of two ways: (1) reporting it as a loan to the candidate from the staff member and then as an expenditure by the candidate to repay the staff member; or (2) if the expenditure and reimbursement occur during the same reporting period, report a single expenditure by listing the name of the individual or entity paid by the campaign worker as the payee, showing the date of the expenditure as the date the staff member made the expenditure, and explaining in the "purpose" section that a staff member made the expenditure from personal funds and that the candidate subsequently reimbursed the staff member.
+- 6. The evidence indicates that the credit card company was the actual payee in the entries disclosed on the respondent's July 2005, January 2006, and July 2006 semiannual reports.
+The expenditures were not purchases made by credit card, but in fact payments were made to the company itself.
+There was no vendor who received payment from the credit card company.
+As a result, the entries were properly disclosed.
+Therefore, there is credible evidence of no violation of section 254.031(a)(3) of the Election Code and section 20.59 of the Ethics Commission Rules. - 7.
+In Ethics Advisory Opinion No. 450 (2003), the commission determined that a political expenditure made to reimburse a staff member may be reported in one of two ways: (1) reporting it as a loan to the candidate from the staff member and then as an expenditure by the candidate to repay the staff member; or (2) if the expenditure and reimbursement occur during the same reporting period, report a single expenditure by listing the name of the individual or entity paid by the campaign worker as the payee, showing the date of the expenditure as the date the staff member made the expenditure, and explaining in the "purpose" section that a staff member made the expenditure from personal funds and that the candidate subsequently reimbursed the staff member. - 8.
+The evidence indicates that the respondent did not use either of the two proper methods set out in Ethics Advisory Opinion No. 450 to report staff reimbursement on her July 2005, January 2006, July 2006 and January 2007 semiannual reports.
+The reimbursements totaled approximately \$11,772.
+Therefore, there is credible evidence of violations of section 254.031 of the Election Code. - 9.
+Allegations of improper reimbursement of political expenditures made from personal funds do not allege a criminal offense.
+Therefore, the statute of limitations is three years.
+All the reports at issue fall within this period. - 10.

-- 6. On the reports at issue the respondent disclosed staff members as the payee for multiple entries.
-The report did not properly disclose the categories of goods or services for which the expenditures were made.
-The reimbursements totaled approximately \$8,100.
-Reimbursement of a staff member must be reported in one of two ways.
-Neither of those methods were used and the actual payee was not disclosed.
-Therefore, there is credible evidence of violations of section 254.031 of the Election Code and section 20.61 of the Ethics Commission Rules. - 7.
 A candidate who makes political expenditures from the candidate's personal funds may reimburse those personal funds from political contributions only if the expenditures from personal funds were fully reported as political expenditures, including the payees, dates, purposes, and amounts of the expenditures and the report clearly designates those expenditures as having been made from the person's personal funds and that the expenditures are subject to reimbursement.
 ELEC.
-CODE § 253.035(h). - 8.
+CODE § 253.035(h). - 11.
 In the alternative, a candidate who makes political expenditures from the candidate's personal funds may report the amount expended as a loan and may reimburse personal funds from political contributions in the amount of the reported loan.
 ELEC.
-CODE § 253.0351(a). - 9.
-On the reports at issue the respondent disclosed multiple reimbursements to herself.
-The reimbursements totaled approximately \$10,900.
+CODE § 253.0351(a). - 12.
+The respondent's January 2005, July 2005, January 2006, July 2006, and January 2007 semiannual reports disclosed multiple reimbursements to herself.
+The total amount that the respondent reimbursed herself was approximately \$2,800.
 The evidence indicates that the respondent did not previously disclose the political expenditures for the reimbursements as having been made from the respondent's personal funds with the intent to seek reimbursement.
-Therefore, there is credible evidence of a violation of section 253.035(h) of the Election Code.